tilemill-project/tilemill/_posts/docs/guides/0203-01-01-running-as-an-ubuntu-service.md

     ssh -CA <your user>@<your-remote-ip> -L 20009:localhost:20009 -L 20008:localhost:20008
     # now you can access http://localhost:20009 in your local browser

+This connection forwarding will also work with aws machines.
+For example, if you are using one of the AMIs fro EC2 from http://alestic.com then you can do (exchanging the correct keypair and public DNS):

+    ssh -i ec2-keypair.pem -CA ubuntu@ec2.amazonaws.com -L 20009:localhost:20009 -L 20008:localhost:20008

+Note: if you see an error like `channel 7: open failed: connect failed: Connection refused` it means you need to start TileMill (on the server) with `server=true`.

 ### Configuring to listen for public traffic

 For some remote, headless deploys you may wish to have TileMill listen on more than localhost.